fluxninja/aperture/docs/content/reference/policies/spec.md

 :::

 It's based on the actuation strategy (for example, load actuator) and workload scheduling which is based on Weighted Fair Queuing principles.
-Concurrency is calculated in terms of total tokens which translate to (avg. latency \* in-flight requests) (Little's Law).
+Concurrency is calculated in terms of total tokens per second, which can translate to (avg. latency \* in-flight requests) (Little's Law) in concurrency limiting use-case.

 ConcurrencyLimiter configuration is split into two parts: An actuation strategy and a scheduler.
 At this time, only `load_actuator` strategy is available.